Pseudagkistrodon

-Pseudagkistrodon is a monotypic genus of snakes in the family Colubridae.
-The sole species is Pseudagkistrodon rudis, also known as red keelback, false habu, and false viper.
+Pseudagkistrodon is a monotypic genus of snake in the subfamily Natricinae of the family Colubridae.
+The sole species is Pseudagkistrodon rudis, also known commonly as the red keelback, the false habu, and the false viper.
 It is found in southwest, south, and east China and in Taiwan.
-One subspecies, Pseudagkistrodon rudis multiprefrontalis Zhao and Jiang 1981 from Sichuan, is recognized, in addition to the nominotypical one.
+One subspecies, Pseudagkistrodon rudis multiprefrontalis (Zhao & Jiang, 1981) from Sichuan is recognized as being valid, in addition to the nominotypical subspecies.

 Description

 Pseudagkistrodon rudis appears to mimic vipers, and the head takes a triangular shape when the snake takes a defensive position.

-The species grows to 120 cm in total length.
+The species grows to 120 cm in total length (tail included).
 The head is broad and distinct from the neck.
-The dorsum is brown to grey brown, sometimes tinted with bronze, and interrupted by dark patterns of variable in size, disposition and intensity of pigmentation.
+The dorsum is brown to grey brown, sometimes tinted with bronze, and interrupted by dark markings which are variable in size, disposition, and intensity of pigmentation.

+Reproduction

-Female snakes give birth to 12–27 young per litter in late summer and autumn.
+Female Pseudagkistrodon rudis give birth to 12–27 young per litter in late summer and autumn.
 The newly hatched young measure 13–20 cm cm in total length.

-Habitat and conservation
+Habitat

 Pseudagkistrodon rudis is a common species that inhabits montane meadows, riparian areas of brooks, valleys, road sides, shrubs, and rock piles.
 Its altitudinal range is 600–2650 m above sea level.